RickITKock/express-server-advanced/README.md

 // Rest of code omitted for brevity
 ```

-Verify the test is still valid after the change by running it again.
-This process should be continued until it is finished.
+Verify the test is still valid after the change by running the tests again.
+This process should be continued until the project is finished.

 ## Summary